adoble/mcp23S17/README.md

 > no_std driver for [MCP23S17](http://ww1.microchip.com/downloads/en/DeviceDoc/20001952C.pdf) (16-Bit SPI I/O Expander with Serial Interface module)

-**Note: This is an early fork of the orginal MCP23017 repository and is WORK IN PROGRESS.
-Goal is to have a crate for the MCP23S17 which is functionaly the same as the MCP23017, but with an SPI interface.**
+Note: This is a fork of the orginal MCP23017 repository and is **WORK IN PROGRESS**.
+Goal is to have a crate for the MCP23S17 which is functionaly the same as the MCP23017, but with an SPI interface.

 <!--[![Build Status](https://github.com/lucazulian/mcp23017/workflows/mcp23017-ci/badge.svg)](https://github.com/lucazulian/mcp23017/actions?query=workflow%3Amcp23017-ci)
 -->